MSRConnections/Azure-training-course/Content/Stream Analytics/Azure Stream Analytics HOL.md

 	SELECT * FROM Withdrawals
 	</pre>

 	> Where did the name "Withdrawals" come from?
 That's the alias you assigned to the event-hub input in the previous exercise.
-If you named it differently, you'll need to replace "Withdrawals" with the alias name you used.
+If you named it differently, you'll need to replace "Withdrawals" with the alias you used.

     ![Testing a query](images/query-all.png)